hapijs/catbox-redis/README.md

 - `partition` - this will store items under keys that start with this value.
 (Default: '')
 - `sentinels` - an array of redis sentinel addresses to connect to.
 - `sentinelName` - the name of the sentinel master.
 (Only needed when `sentinels` is specified)
+- `client` - a custom Redis client instance.
+Using a custom `client` puts you in charge of lifecycle handling (client start/stop).
+A custom `client` must be compatible with the `ioredis` API

 ## Tests